shivamdangi7/Watchlist_webpage/README.md

 - Tag buttons highlight when active
 - **Clean Display**: Exchange prefixes (NSE:, BSE:) are hidden from UI to save space while maintaining full functionality

+### 📦 Data Sync & Backup
+Multiple ways to backup and sync your data across devices:

+**💾 Local Backup (Export/Import):**
+- **Export Data**: Download your watchlists as a JSON file
+- **Import Data**: Upload a previously exported backup file
+- Complete offline functionality
+- Manual sync by sharing the backup file

+**☁️ GitHub Gist Sync:**
+- Sync data across devices using GitHub Gist (free, unlimited storage)
+- **Upload to Cloud**: Push your data to a private GitHub Gist
+- **Download from Cloud**: Pull data from any device using Gist ID
+- Automatic Gist ID saving for easy subsequent syncs
+- Optional GitHub token for private gists (stored locally)
+- Token and Gist ID persist across sessions

 ## How to Use

 1. **Open the webpage**: Open `tradingview-links.html` in any modern web browser